 \subsection{IR-bright and IR-faint systems}

-The LyC galaxy sample can be divided into IR-bright (detected) and IR-faint (undetected) systems, summarized in Table \ref{tab:detrate}.
-The fraction of IR detections in strong, weak, and non-leakers is similar.
-Within the strong LyC leaker subsample, 8 sources are IR-detected, and 12 are undetected.
-It is worth noting that all 8 IR-detected strong leakers exhibit significant detections ($>2\sigma$) in the WISE W3 band, with 5 out of 8 being robustly detected across all four WISE bands.
-This confirms that our IR-detected strong leaker sample consistently exhibits detectable mid-IR emission, likely originating from dust components.
+\textbf{Based on the W3/W4-band selections,} the sample can be divided into IR-bright \textbf{(detected, 31 galaxies) and IR-faint (undetected, 54 galaxies)} systems. {When combined with the LyC detections, this yields four subsamples,} summarized in Table \ref{tab:detrate}. {\bf The eight IR-detected strong LyC leakers are listed in Table \ref{tab:irdetected_lce}, together with their basic properties and W3/W4 detection significances.}

+The fraction of IR detections in strong LyC leakers \textbf{($\sim 40\%$) and non-leakers ($\sim 35\%$)} is similar. \textbf{Conversely, the fractions of strong LyC leakers in the IR-detected and IR-undetected subsamples are also similar (26\% versus 22\%).} \textbf{The IR-detected strong leakers and non-leakers have W3 band luminosity $L_\mathrm{w3}$ about $10^{10}L_{\odot}$.
+The IR-undetected sources are fainter: The stacking analysis shows that the typical luminosity is $\log L_\mathrm{w3}=9.55\pm0.04$ for the IR-undetected strong leakers and $\log L_\mathrm{w3}=9.42\pm0.04$ for non-leakers.}

-We also notice that when dividing the sample into WISE-detected (37 galaxies) and WISE-undetected (52 galaxies), the fraction of strong LyC leakers is remarkably similar (21\% vs 23\%).
-Given that they exhibit similar SFRs, the higher IR luminosity reflects a more dust-enriched ISM.
-The presence of a substantial fraction of leakers in this IR-bright subsample suggests that substantial LyC escape is still possible in a dust-rich environment.
-This is consistent with previous findings that some IR-bright Lyman Break Analogs may leak a considerable fraction of ionizing radiation (e.g., \citealt{heckman2011, borthakur2014}), although this interpretation has been questioned in earlier work by \citet{overzier2009}.
+The presence of a substantial fraction of LyC leakers in the \textbf{IR-detected} subsample suggests that significant LyC escape is still possible in relatively dust-rich environments.
+This is consistent with previous findings that some IR-bright Lyman Break Analogs may leak a considerable fraction of ionizing radiation (e.g., \citealt{heckman2011, borthakur2014}).

-The $f_\mathrm{esc}$ of LyC photons in each subsample is shown in Figure \ref{fig:box_plot} (top).
-Within the strong leaker population, IR-undetected sources exhibit systematically higher escape fractions than IR-detected ones (median $f_\mathrm{esc} = 32.6\%$ vs. $12.4\%$).
-Despite this internal difference, IR-detected strong leakers still maintain $f_\mathrm{esc}$ values significantly exceeding those of the weak leakers, whose $f_\mathrm{esc}$ remain consistently low (median $\leq3\%$) regardless of IR detection.
+The $f_\mathrm{esc}$ of LyC photons in each subsample is shown in Figure \ref{fig:box_plot} (a).
+Within the strong leakers, IR-undetected sources exhibit systematically higher escape fractions than IR-detected ones \textbf{(median $f_\mathrm{esc} = 32.6\pm24.7\%$ vs. $12.4\pm7.3\%$)}.
+Despite this internal difference, IR-detected strong leakers still maintain $f_\mathrm{esc}$ values significantly exceeding those of the \textbf{non-leakers}, whose $f_\mathrm{esc}$ remains consistently low \textbf{(median $\sim 1\%$)} regardless of IR detection.

-To check for potential $f_\mathrm{esc}$ overestimation due to IR-omitted SFR measurements, we performed SED fitting with CIGALE \citep{burgarella2005,noll2009,boquien2019} incorporating IR data.
-The overall impact is limited, with the median $f_\mathrm{esc}$ of the IR-detected strong leakers shifting to $11.9\%$.
+\textbf{We examine the potential overestimation of $f_\mathrm{esc}$ when SFRs are derived without IR constraints.
+Using SFRs from our SED fitting that includes IR data, the median $f_\mathrm{esc}$ for IR-detected strong leakers decreases to $9.0 \pm 6.4\%$.
+This $f_\mathrm{esc}$ still remains significantly higher than that of non-leakers.}